-The journey planner helps you plan your trip
+Journey planner helps you plan your trip

 With a bit of planning, you can make your first trip so comfortable that the next ones become an easy routine.
 The journey planner helps you plan your trip with real-time schedules from your door to your destination.
-You can also check how the trams and the buses work together.
+You can also check how trams and buses work together.

-The tram and the bus have common travel rules
+Trams and buses have common travel rules